gehad-aboarab/taskmaster-client/README.md

 # TaskMaster
 Android application that allows users to manage their tasks for different projects.
 Tasks can be assigned to different members within group projects, and the application allows for easy and user-friendly management of tasks.

+## Important
+Pre-requisites to successfully running the application is to run the TaskMaster server: https://github.com/gehad-aboarab/taskmaster-server
+This server handles communication with the local database (SQL Dump found in a file wihin the server respository).

 ## Functionalities
 -	Creating new projects
 -	Editing project information